Twice-Baked Sweet Potatoes with Feta

 2 cups finely grated sweet potato

 Preheat oven to 350 degrees.
 Spray 3 (8in) cake pans with nonstick baking spray with flour.
 In a large bowl, beat butter, sugar, and vanilla at medium speed with a mixer until fluffy.
 Add egg yolks, beating until combined.
 In a medium bowl, combine flour, baking soda, ginger, cinnamon, salt and nutmeg.
 Gradually add to butter mixture alternately with buttermilk, beginning and ending with flour mixture, beating just until combined after each addition.
 In a medium bowl, beat egg whites at high speed with a mixture until stiff peaks form.
 Gently fold into batter.
 Gently stir in sweet potatoes and walnuts.
 Spoon batter into prepared pans.
 Bake for 20 to 23 minutes or until a wooden pick inserted comes out clean.
 Cool in pans for 10 minutes.
 Remove from pans, cool completely on wire racks.
-Spread White Chocolate-Cream Cheese Frosting evenly between layers and on top and sides of cake.
+Cake layers can be made up to 1 month ahead; wrap cooled layers tightly in plastic wrap and freeze.

 1 (4oz) white chocolate baking bar, chopped